From the Inside Out

 Opening Reception: June 27, 2 to 4 pm

 Included in the exhibition are architectural projects by Ned Pratt, B.C.
-Binning, Fred Hollingsworth, Arthur Erickson, Bruno Freschi, and Zoltan Kiss, as well as works by Jack Shadbolt, Gordon Smith, Bill Reid, Len Norris, Egon Eppich, Wayne Ngan, Kawai Kanjiro, and Shoji Hamada, along with furniture designed by Ned Pratt, Fred Hollingsworth, and Francisco Kripacz.
+Binning, Fred Hollingsworth, Arthur Erickson, Bruno Freschi, and Zoltan Kiss, as well as works by Jack Shadbolt, Gordon Smith, Bill Reid, Len Norris, Egon Eppich, Wayne Ngan, Kawai Kanjiro, and Shoji Hamada, and furniture designed by Ned Pratt, Fred Hollingsworth, and Francisco Kripacz.

 Image: Selwyn Pullan, Pratt Residence Interior, 1960.
 Gift of Selwyn Pullan.
 Collection of the West Vancouver Museum.